Aerospace Structures and Materials

 Research Concentration Areas

 The program has the following thrust areas: Corrosion and Fatigue of Metallic Airframe; Advanced Composites; Multifunctional Structures and Lightweight Armor.
-These are primarily concerned with load-bearing applications and related airframe functionality.
+These are primarily concerned with light weighting the structure and increasing structural efficiency, survivability and sustainability.
 The structures and materials focus area will also support the infrastructure necessary to maintain technology superiority, while serving as a pipeline of future scientists and engineers.

 Research Challenges and Opportunities

-- Metallic Structures – Topics in combined loading mechanics; environmentally assisted cracking; test methods; electrochemical stress; localized damage evolution; protective coatings and structural remediation; low-, high- and giga- cycle fatigue.
+- Corrosion and Fatigue: Topics in combined loading mechanics; environmentally assisted cracking; test methods; electrochemical stress; localized damage evolution; structural remediation; low-, high- and giga- cycle fatigue.

-- Composite Structures – Topics in characterization of structural response, damage initiation, environmental effects, under static-, dynamic-, and fatigue- loading; durability and repair of bonded joints; constituent materials development, handling-processing-property relationships; near net-shape and out-of-autoclave fabrication of composites; thermoplastics; manufacturing automation; use of AI/ML in reducing defects; repair of composite structures.
+- Advanced Composites.
+Topics in characterization of structural response, damage initiation, environmental effects, under static-, dynamic- and fatigue- loading; durability and constituent materials development; handling-processing-property relationships; near net-shape and out-of-autoclave fabrication of composites; thermoplastics; manufacturing automation; use of AI/ML in reducing defects; repair of composite structures.